PercussiveElbow/docker-escape-tool/README.md

 * Lack of hardware related processes
 ## Breakout techniques

-* Mounted Docker unix socket.
+* Mounted Docker UNIX socket.
 * Reachable Docker network socket.
 * Mountable devices (e.g. host / disk)

 #### To add:
 * CVE-2019-5736
+* CVE-2019-14271
 * Enumerate containers within the same Docker network to pivot

+## Additional
+* Port scans if it appears the container shares the host network namespace.

 ## Usage

-Use a prebuilt binary from the [releases]("/releases") page or compile yourself with:
+Use a prebuilt binary from [Releases]("https://github.com/PercussiveElbow/docker-escape-tool/releases") or compile yourself with Crystal 0.31.1 or higher:

 ```
-crystal build src/docker-escape.cr
+crystal build -Dpreview_mt src/docker-escape.cr
 ```

 Then just run the compiled binary in your container.